 Detailed scan of the affected area.

 This is the small “K” with the small numbers on the orange-red base color.The overprint on the orange-red base color has not been catalogued yet .
-Since the orange-red base color represented the first print of this stamp, most of that base color had already been used up by the time the overprint was applied so these are clearly much scarcer.
+Since the orange-red base color represented the second print of this stamp, most of the red base color had already been used up by the time the overprint was applied.

 Cancelled versions of the overprinted stamps are exceedingly rare as they were basically used on intra-governmental correspondence which ended up in Government archives that were often destroyed during the war or raided by the enemy in order to obtain intelligence.
 However, cancelled to order sheets of the overprinted stamps were available from the official Vietnamese stamp agency Cotevina until the mid 1990’s.
 They carry the small modern Hanoi date canceller and are not worth nearly as much as stamps that were used in the 1950’s.
 Below is such a cancelled to order set.